 On my first visit to Pokhara back in 1977 I acquainted a young man called Ramjee.
 Being the oldest son in his family he had to look after his two younger brothers and two sisters together with his mother.
 He was able to make a few rupees extra by guiding Western tourists around the sites of Phewa Lake and the surrounding areas of Pokhara.

-We kept in touch by letters–or snail mail as it is called these days–and I always visited him on my consequent returns to the beautiful Himalayan Kingdom.
-In the spring of 1979 Ramjee accompanied me on a trek towards the Annapurna Base Camp and together we did a three weeks’ tour of Northern India–visiting Varanasi, Taj Mahal and Agra, New Dehli and the hill resort town of Naini Tal.
+We kept in touch by letters–or snail mail as it is called these days–and I always visited him on my subsequent returns to the beautiful Himalayan Kingdom.
+In the spring of 1979 Ramjee accompanied me on a trek towards the Annapurna Base Camp and together we did a three weeks’ tour of Northern India–visiting Varanasi, Taj Mahal and Agra, New Dehli, and the hill resort town of Naini Tal.

 We also travelled to Kathmandu and took a bus towards Kodari, the border town of Tibet.
 Back in 1979 Kodari was a quiet little place, as border crossings were not allowed.